rashmi-webdev/vinayak-adimule-client1/README.md

 Hello!
 Thank you for visiting the source code of my portfolio site found at [`irenetruong.com`](https://irenetruong.com/).

-Some features I'm proud of:
+Features:

 - Built in Next.js
 - ES6, React Hooks
-- Fade in project cards in /project page
 - Active classes for navigation, and for project filter on select
-- Project skill filter
+- Filter projects by selection
 - 404 page if you try to go to a non-existing page
+- Transitions: Fade in project cards in /project page, when going to another page, SVG tracing on /project and /404